ronanchris/interactive-node-network/README.md

 # Interactive Node Network

-A beautiful and performant interactive node network visualization built with TypeScript and Canvas.
+A performant interactive node network visualization built with TypeScript and Canvas.
 The visualization features 500 gently animated nodes connected by delicate lines, with a dynamic gradient that follows your cursor.

 ![Interactive Node Network Preview](docs/images/preview.png)